Stephan, isn’t your city, Delft, strong enough to produce and manage its own energy? Why do you need to reach out to neighbouring areas?

 The Netherlands currently has an ambitious plan to wean the country off natural gas as it strives for net zero by 2050.

 “Indeed, the Dutch government decided to close the gas extraction in Groningen, thereby starting the transition to a natural (fossil) free energy supply.
-For municipalities this means in concrete terms that a plan will be drawn up in the coming years how this transition to a different way of heating and cooking will be rolled out.
+For municipalities this means in concrete terms that a plan will be drawn up in the coming years how this transition to a different way of heating and cooling will be rolled out.
 As Delft, we can generate part of the heat and electricity that we use ourselves, think of geothermal energy and other small-scale heat sources, solar panels, perhaps a single wind turbine, even though it is very difficult with an airport nearby.
 What is not possible locally, must come from the region.

 Den Haag has the same problem and in Rotterdam, the same problem is even bigger.
 That means that we have to cooperate within the region but also, since the region itself is not big enough, the region needs to cooperate with other regions.
 We need to make sure that everybody does what he can do and that we look at all the parts.”